tharunc-NEU/tesla_supply_chain/README.md

 ```

 ### **TF-IDF Vectorization:**
-After cleaning the text, we use TF-IDF to convert the text into numeric vectors.
+After cleaning the text, I used TF-IDF to convert the text into numeric vectors.
 This helps capture the importance of words across all documents.

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer